jessebmiller/hammock/.kanban/cards/kanban.md

   name = "In progress"
   time = "2023-05-05T19:50:00Z"
 ---
-# Build the kanban system
+# Start the kanban system
 ---

 CLI and/or TUI kanban board stored in text files in git